Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 dos is my os; daughter(s∘s)hyam

-watering down; roman shield comes from mahabharata(moving the gaps (in the body armour; now i can ned kelly better than ned kelly); conveyor belt walls now move #go_leche_the_flow) #(martial)dance(choreographical choreograffiti) #capoeira i wanted to be a teenage mutant ninja kurma when i grew up; i fell a tree onto my back, and climbed a grand mountainous grand stair drink water before, and after, karma; karma before, and after, karma; /distilled|../ water is ultraprocessed (kamikaze) bee acupuncture(through /conditioned|callo?us(iff you have a callus)?ed|callii(dual=plural)??/ skin); not only for plants the mobile hive for the scouts honour; i'm still /waiting|trying/ to figure what i'm going to do next (about my diet)
+watering down; roman shield comes from mahabharata(moving the gaps (in the body armour; now i can ned kelly better than ned kelly); conveyor belt walls now move #go_leche_the_flow) #(martial)dance(choreographical choreograffiti) #capoeira i wanted to be a teenage mutant ninja kurma when i grew up; i fell a tree onto my back, and climbed a grand mountainous grand stair (so i already jackie /chan?ned/ down a tree!!! :D) drink water before, and after, karma; karma before, and after, karma; /distilled|../ water is ultraprocessed (kamikaze) bee acupuncture(through /conditioned|callo?us(iff you have a callus)?ed|callii(dual=plural)??/ skin); not only for plants the mobile hive for the scouts honour; i'm still /waiting|trying/ to figure what i'm going to do next (about my diet)